CWG-DS/Clipboard-Health/README.md

 <img src="Images\Collaps_Probability.png" alt="drawing"/>

-As expected there is a reduction in the probability of declined rides as we increase the pay offered to drivers.
-However, even with a low sensitivity (1$ intervals) we dont have enough data to plot a smooth transition between intervals.
-As we can see, there is noticeable sudden "jumps" within the (31, 32] and (37,38] intervals as well as no values within the (2,3] interval.
-In order to solve these problems we increased our sample size by generating normal distributions with the same characteristics as our initial ones.
-This process is described in the next section.

 **Data Generation**

-Given that both Decline and Accepted ride request both exhibit a Gaussian/Normal distribution we are able to generate further data points based on the characteristics (mean and standard deviation) of their respective distributions.
-We will therefore recreate these distributions with a sample size of 100.000.000 data points per condition.
-This will enable us to generate a more accurate estimate of which rides were accepted/declined for every Driver Pay range as well as increasing our sensitivity as we will be able to create smaller intervals (0.01$ instead of the previously used 1$ range).
-Our new data distributions are as follows:
+Given that both Decline and Accepted distributions both exhibit a Gaussian/Normal distribution we were able to generate further data points based on the characteristics (mean and standard deviation) of their respective distributions.
+We will therefore recreate these distributions with a sample size of 100 million data points per condition.
+This increase in our sample size will enable us to generate a more accurate estimate of which rides were accepted/decline for every driver payment range as well as increase our sensitivity by reducing the width of our intervals to $0,01 instead of the previous $1 range.
+It is of note that values bellow 0 were discarded.
+The total number of values discarded per condition is 0.05% for Declined and < 0.001% for Accepted.
+No effects are expected from the removal of such a small portion of the sample.
+Both newly generated distributions are shown in Figure 3.
+We then proceeded to collapse our newly generated distributions into a single plot much like we did before.
+As seen in Figure 4, our resulting percentage of declined rides describes an inverse sigmoid distribution.
+We can also appreciate some deviance from this distribution at the right tail end caused by extreme values.
+However, since $30 marks our break-even point it is irrelevant for our specific case and will have no effect on further analysis

 <img src="Images\Data_Generation.png" alt="drawing"/>